spudlyo/clipetty/README.md

 ### Manual

-If you manually installed `clipetty.el` somewhere on your `load-path` you can add:
+You can manually install Clipetty from MELPA with `M-x package-install RET clipetty RET`.
+Afterwards you can add the following to your `init.el` file:

 ```
 (require 'clipetty)